 Brown has a strong and vibrant international community and we are all here to help you settle in.
 Take your time to go through the information provided here so that you can make your first few days in Providence feel as familiar as possible.
-In the meantime, keep an eye on the Admitted Students and Orientation Guide and also join the Brown University International Graduate Students Group Facebook page (or chat with them on Messenger) to stay connected with your fellow international students.
+In the meantime, keep an eye on the Graduate Admitted Students and Orientation Guide (for PhD & MFA students), the Master's Students Orientation Guide, and join the Brown University International Graduate Students Group Facebook page to stay connected with your fellow international students.

-Sincerely, Your IO Graduate Assistants team

-\Disclaimer: All prices quoted in this guide are based on the experience of your fellow graduate students and Brown staff members.
+Sincerely, Your IO Graduate Assistants team \Disclaimer: All prices quoted in this guide are based on the experience of your fellow graduate students and Brown staff members.
 But please note that they are merely representative and actual prices may vary.
 We have no financial interest with any of the businesses we mention.